Man Utd complete £73m Sancho signing as England international signs five-year contract

 What has been said?

-In a statement confirming his signing he said: “I’ll always be grateful to Dortmund for giving me the opportunity to play first team football, although I always knew that I would return to England one day.
+In a statement confirming his signing Sancho said: “I’ll always be grateful to Dortmund for giving me the opportunity to play first-team football, although I always knew that I would return to England one day.

 and creativity to the team.